What is EMDR Therapy?

 true, long-lasting healing.

-Complex trauma are events that we experience over and over again that we relive on a day-to-day basis.
+Complex trauma are events that we experience over and over again.
 These repeated traumatic events can be childhood sexual, physical or physical abuse, domestic violence, addiction or having a parent that was emotionally unavailable.

-Simple trauma (which is not SIMPLE by definition) is a single event trauma.
-This isolated, “simple” trauma occurred one time and could be a sudden death of a loved one, accident, sexual assault, natural disaster, or the Novel Coronavirus.
+Other types of trauma are considered a single event trauma.
+The isolated traumatic event occurred one time and could be a sudden death of a loved one, accident, sexual assault, natural disaster, or the Coronavirus.